BELBIC: Controller

 In most industrial processes that contain complex nonlinearities, control algorithms are used to create linearized models.
 One reason is that these linear models are developed using straightforward methods from process test data.
 However, if the process is highly complex and nonlinear, subject to frequent disturbances, a nonlinear model will be required.
 Biologically motivated intelligent controllers have been increasingly employed in these situations.
 Amongst them, fuzzy logic, neural networks and genetic algorithms are some of the most widely employed tools in control applications with highly complex, nonlinear settings.

 BELBIC is one such nonlinear controller – a neuromorphic controller based on the computational learning model shown above to produce the control action.
-This model is employed much like an algorithm in these control engineering applications.
-In these new approaches, intelligence is not given to the system from the outside but is actually acquired by the system itself.
+This model is employed much like an algorithm in these control engineering applications; intelligence is not given to the system from the outside but is actually acquired by the system itself.
+This model has been employed as a feedback controller to be applied to control design problems.

-This simple model has been employed as a feedback controller to be applied to control design problems.
-One logic behind this use in control engineering is a belief held by many experts in the field that there has been too much focus on fully rational deliberative approaches, whereas in many real-world circumstances, we are only provided with a bounded rationality.
-Factors like computational complexity, multiplicity of objectives and prevalence of uncertainty lead to a desire to obtain more ad-hoc, rule-of-thumb approaches.
-Emotional decision making is highly capable of addressing these issues because it is neither fully cognitive nor fully behavioral.

-BELBIC, which is a model free controller, suffers from the same drawback of all intelligent model free controllers: it cannot be applied on unstable systems or systems with unstable equilibrium point.
-This is a natural result of the trial and error manner of the learning procedure, i.e. exploration for finding the appropriate control signals can lead to instability.
+BELBIC, which is a model-free controller, suffers from the same drawback of intelligent model-free controllers: it cannot be applied on unstable systems or systems with unstable equilibrium point.
+This is a natural result of the trial-and-error manner of the learning procedure, i.e., exploration for finding the appropriate control signals can lead to instability.
 By integrating imitative learning and fuzzy inference systems, BELBIC is generalized in order to be capable of controlling unstable systems.

 Applications

-To date, BELBIC and its modified versions have been tested on the following applications: